 I believe one of the best decisions you can make is to attend college if you are passionate about it and it is the right time for you.
-On the other hand it is better to postpone attending college if you are not passionate about it or feel the time is not right.
+On the other hand it may be better to postpone attending college if you are not passionate about it, feel the time is not right, or may wish to explore other options, such as vocational programs, internships, apprenticeships, or certificates.
+Sometimes students have other commitments, obligations, or life circumstances that do not allow the opportunity for them to pursue college at a certain time.
 Please do not misunderstand – I am not discouraging anyone from going to college nor am I encouraging anyone to drop out of college.
 And I do not expect you to be passionate about every aspect of college.
 There were some classes and some requirements that I disliked during my own college experience.
 My concern, however, is students who start college and are not passionate about it.
 After a few years and a poor transcript, they meet with a counselor saying they weren’t in college for the right reasons, weren’t serious about their education, didn’t know what they were doing, or… “my parents made me go.”
 There are some suggestions in this book that can assist a passionate student to succeed.
 But all of the suggestions in the world will not help a student lacking passion.
 In the end, I want you to be successful and I want you to enjoy college, but I believe these are nearly impossible without passion.

 “Nothing great in the world has ever been accomplished without passion.”

 There is a scene from the movie Serendipity where Dean’s character says, “You know the Greeks didn’t write obituaries.
 They only asked one question after a man died: ‘Did he have passion?’”
 I will leave it up to you to decide if this is true or if it is Hollywood taking a liberty, but either way that quote has stayed with me.
 You can be successful in college.
 This textbook is a journey in figuring out how you are going to get there.